 Leon Leach MBA, PhD and Tacey A. Rosolowski PhD

-In this segment, Dr. Leach explains that the Affordable Care Act will drive systemic economic changes that will have a dramatic impact on MD Anderson’s finances.
+In this chapter, Dr. Leach explains that the Affordable Care Act will drive systemic economic changes that will have a dramatic impact on MD Anderson’s finances.
 He anticipates that the sister institutions and regional care centers will help bring in patients and that it will be necessary to continue to seek out cost-saving measures.
 Dr. Leach also states that the Moon Shots will eventually generate technologies that the institution can commercialize: the Moon Shots have already created interest from donors and philanthropy has increased.
 He explains that unlike previous financial fluctuations, the current economic situation represents a “sea change” in which the country is now saying “We won’t pay so much for health care.”
 MD Anderson’s financial health is connected to the nation’s limited resources, and Dr. Leach explains that the institution must continue to be “a good steward” to be successful.

 Dr. Leach explains that, with the new financial realities, MD Anderson will become more patient-centered.
 He then explains that that the MD Anderson mission to cure cancer will carry the institution through.
 He anticipates that the institution will become a leader in looking at patient outcomes, noting that the world already has confidence in MD Anderson and that “we have what it takes to thrive.”